Jasonblalack/zyngapoker/Mac-OS-X.md

 Download the installer of the latest 3.x release via http://python.org/download/releases/, mount it and use the installer to install Python 3.x on your system.
 The official installer installs Python into system folders which means that all installations require to use `sudo` for installing any software.

 You need to modify your `PATH` to make Python as well as any scripts installed by Python being available globally on your Terminal.
+Python binaries are installed under `/Library/Frameworks/Python.framework/Versions/3.2/bin/`.

 Installing Setuptools
 ---------------------